-The HCS200 from Microchip Technology Inc. is a code hopping encoder designed primarily for Remote Keyless Entry (RKE) systems.
-The device utilizes the KEELoq® code hopping technology, incorporating high security, a small package outline and low cost.
-The HCS200 is a perfect replacement of fixed code devices in unidirectional remote keyless entry systems and access control systems.
+The HCS301 from Microchip Technology Inc. is a code hopping encoder designed for secure Remote Keyless Entry (RKE) systems.
+The HCS301 utilizes the KEELOQ[®] code hopping technology, which incorporates high security, a small package outline and low cost, to make this device a perfect solution for unidirectional remote keyless entry systems and access control systems.